resipsa2917/btrfs-snap/README.md

 btrfs-snappy
 ============

-btrfs-snappy creates and maintains the history of snapshots of BtrFS filesystems by taking snapshots of a BtrFS mountpoint or subvolume ONLY when there are new or changed files NOT deleted or renamed files.
+btrfs-snappy creates and maintains the history of snapshots of BtrFS filesystems by taking snapshots of a BtrFS mountpoint or subvolume ONLY when there are new or changed files BUT NOT deleted or renamed files.

 Installation
 ------------